shutaozhenzhen/thetimelineproj/doc/support.rst

 When this happens, you can no longer open the file.

-This is a bug in timeline that we should fix.
+This is a bug in Timeline that we should fix.
 But there is a workaround that you can use to fix the problem yourself.

 The ``.timeline`` file is actually just an xml file.
 In there, somewhere around